 Configuring and Using the Mail Scanner

 The Mail Scanner function can be used to create trouble tickets to CRM from the received emails of a certain email account.
-With scanner conditions and actions it is possible to identify the emails that should be scanned and perform the right actions to create the tickets.
+With scanner conditions and actions, it is possible to identify the emails that should be scanned and perform the right actions to create the tickets.
 When the scanner is up and running, it is also possible to reply to the customer’s ticket and have the reply to be sent as an email reply.

 Creating a New Scanner

-The mail scanners can be managed on Settings → Mail Scanner.
+Regardless of which account you plan to use, Mail Scanners are can be managed on Settings → Mail Scanner.

 - Name – This is shown only internally in the CRM and does not affect the operation of the scanner.

 - Host – The server name of the email account.
 This depends on the email provider you are using and might require some internet searching.
-(The host (IMAP) for Outlook 365 is usually outlook.office365.com and for Gmail it is imap.gmail.com).

 - Type – The protocol which is used to access the email – IMAP is recommended.